canal-paris-credit-hugodominguez-lebonbon

 We're joining an immersive wine tasting at the Atelier des Lumières

-This Wednesday, the Atelier des Lumières hosts the 2nd edition of Languedoc Art of Vibration, an immersive tasting where wines from the Languedoc AOP transform into a multisensory experience.
-Created with French-American artist Roman Hill, this unique journey blends monumental projections, microscopic filmed textures, and organic rhythms inspired by the energy of wine.
-In a dreamy setting, reds, whites, and rosés reveal their hues… to see, smell, taste, and vibrate.
-A toast à
+This Wednesday, the Atelier des Lumières is hosting the 2nd edition of the Languedoc Art of Vibration, an immersive tasting where wines from the AOP Languedoc become a multisensory experience.
+Created with Franco-American artist Roman Hill, this unique journey blends monumental projections, textures filmed under a microscope, and organic rhythms inspired by the energy of wine.
+In a dreamlike setting, reds, whites, and rosés reveal their nuances… to see, smell, taste, and vibrate.
+Cheers!rave; art in all its forms!

 ```html